Wilsonian Renormalization of Neural Network Gaussian Processes: Renormalizing Gaussian features

-We now wish to integrate out the higher GP modes still present in the covariance matrix.
-This is a complicated step due to nonlinear correlations between higher and lesser GP modes in \eqref{eq:newresult}.
-To proceed, we perform the Wilsonian RG procedure perturbatively as follows: we integrate out an infinitesimal momentum shell $\kappa-\delta\kappa\leq k<\kappa$, with the cutoff $\kappa$ sufficiently large such that it renders the sum of marginalized GP kernel eigenvalues $\lambda_k$ (cf. \eqref{eq:eigensys}) much smaller than the variance scale of the observation noise $\sigma^2$.
+\end{widetext} As a mid-derivation summary, we have now integrated out the greater modes of the {\it input measure} leading to the above rewriting of the interaction term.
+However, we still need to integrate out the greater GP modes (i.e., $f_{mk}$ with $k$ above the cutoff) contained in the replica space matrix $(\sigma^2 + C_{y_>=0})^{-1}$.
+Despite its seemingly complex appearance, the Wilsonian RG procedure allows us to carry out this integration perturbatively as follows: we integrate out an infinitesimal momentum shell $\kappa-\delta\kappa\leq k<\kappa$, with the cutoff $\kappa$ sufficiently large such that it renders the sum of marginalized GP kernel eigenvalues $\lambda_k$ (cf. \eqref{eq:eigensys}) much smaller than the variance scale of the observation noise $\sigma^2$.
 That is, under the free theory for the higher modes, the expectation value of the GP covariance matrix \eqref{eq:covmat} is\footnote{To see this, observe from the first line of \eqref{eq:decomp2} that $\lambda_k$ is the variance of the Gaussian higher modes in $S_{0>}=\tfrac{1}{2}\sum_{k>\kappa}\lambda_k^{-1}f_{mk}^2$,viewed as a probability distribution in replica space.
 Since $[C_{y_>=0}]_{nm}=\sum_{k > \kappa} f_{mk}f_{nk}$, the expectation value $\left<C_{y_>=0}\right>_{S_0}$ is the second cumulant of this distribution.}